DHR’s Operations Staff

 Rainier C. Harvey, Sr., Chief of Administrative Operations

 Mr. Rainier C. Harvey, Sr. serves as the Chief of Administrative Operations and is responsible for providing executive direction for multiple centralized operational units as well as providing operational oversight for the 24 DHR local jurisdictions.
 Rainier has 30 years of professional experience, serving in leadership roles within Baltimore City, Baltimore County, the State of Maryland, and the Federal Government.
-He has also served as the Political Director for the Office of the Speaker Pro-Tem of the Maryland House of Delegates.
 Mr. Harvey’s expertise in matrix operational management has garnered local and state recognition and awards.

 Under his leadership as Chief of Administrative Operations, the Department of Human Resources has been identified as an industry leader among State Departments in several operational initiatives and the State of Maryland has been recognized nationally for achievements in operational crisis response.

 Margaret (Peggy) Hughes, Deputy Director/Deputy CFO, Office of Budget and Finance

 Peggy Hughes is a Certified Public Accountant, licensed in the State of Maryland.
 She has 16 years experience with DHR, ten years as Director of Accounting and six years in her current position.
 As the Deputy Chief Financial Officer, Peggy reviews contract funding, certifies and submits all federal financial reports, ensures attainment of federal revenue, and supports the fiscal operations of DHR.